zachwylde00/samples/zapier/README.md

-This page provides a step-by-step tutorial to integrate a Zapier app with Xooa's blockchain platform-as-a-service (PaaS).
+This page provides a step-by-step tutorial to integrate the Zapier app with Xooa's blockchain platform-as-a-service (PaaS).

-The repository used in this example is <https://github.com/Xooa/samples>

 **Project documentation:** <https://docs.xooa.com>

 # Overview

-This repository contains a blockchain smart contract, also known as chaincode.
+This repository contains the smart contract (chaincode) for zapier.
 Use the Xooa console to deploy it.

 Xooa provides a permanent cloud end-point for the zapier app, enabling cloud-to-cloud integration, while retaining blockchain's peer-to-peer capabilities.

 ## Deploy the Zapier smart contract

-1. Log in to the Xooa blockchain console at <https://xooa.com/blockchain>

-2. Go to **Apps** > **Deploy New**.
-If you didn't log in with your GitHub account, you will need to do it now.

-3. Select **Xooa Git Repos**, and then click **Next**.

-4. Select the branch (usually **master**) and **Xooa-zapier** as the Smart Contract, and then click **Deploy**.

-5. Relax:  Xooa is doing the blockchain heavy lifting.
-You'll be redirected to app dashboard when the deployment completes.
+1. Follow the instructions here: https://docs.xooa.com/start.html#deploy-the-smart-contract-app, selecting the **Xooa-Zapier** as the smart contract.

-6. Copy and save the **API Token** shown in the prompt.
-You will require this to authorize API requests to the Xooa app.
-You can also regenerate token from the **Identities** tab.
+2. Record the **API Token** when it is shown: you will need it to authorize API requests from SmartApp.

+   > **Tip:**  to regenerate the API token:
+   >
+   > 1. Go to the **Identities** tab.
+   > 2. Next to the ID, select **Actions**.
+   > 3. Select **Regenerate API Token**, and then select **Generate**.

 ___